kiemlicz/shelm/README.md

 It allows users to add any additional files to the Helm Chart.
 The plugin doesn't impose security issues raised in the aforementioned ticket.
 The additional files are accessible only during build time and packaged into Chart.

+With `shelm` it is also possible to add Helm repositories and publish Charts to configured repositories.

 ## Usage
 | command | description |